What can I expect to do in the workshop?

 Will we have breaks?

 Yes.
-Break times and the length of the breaks vary for each workshop and group.
+Break times and the length of the breaks vary for each workshop.
 Everyone gets an hour for lunch.

 Is food/snacks provided?